Madison White: Dallas Trinity (loan)

-White made her Dallas Trinity debut in a club friendly against Barcelona at the Cotton Bowl on August 30, 2024.
-On September 25, she made her professional debut against Brooklyn FC and saved a penalty kick from Hope Breslin in a 0–2 defeat.
+White made her Trinity debut in their friendly against Barcelona at the Cotton Bowl on August 30, 2024.
+She soon won the starting job over Samantha Estrada and made her professional league debut against Brooklyn FC on September 25, saving a penalty kick from Hope Breslin in the 2–0 loss.
 Her save was later recognized as the Save of the Month.
-She kept her first professional clean sheet, and Dallas's first as a club, in a scoreless October 16 match against DC Power FC.
-On March 9, 2025, she helped Trinity to a 6–0 victory over then-league leaders Brooklyn FC.
-After 18 appearances, White leads the USL with 9 clean sheets and is second in saves with 42.
+On October 16, she kept her first professional clean sheet, and Dallas's first as a club, in a 0–0 draw with DC Power FC.
+She played in 25 league games and led the USL with 9 clean sheets (tied with Hope Hisey) while ranking third in saves.
+Dallas finished third in the league and lost 2–1 to the Tampa Bay Sun in the playoff semifinals.

+North Carolina Courage

+On December 9, 2025, the North Carolina Courage announced that they had signed White to a three-year contract through 2028.